deeppavlov/DeepPavlov/docs/features/models/nemo.rst

 -  `GreedyCTCDecoder <https://github.com/NVIDIA/NeMo/blob/v0.10.0/nemo/collections/asr/greedy_ctc_decoder.py>`__ - doesn't use any arguments.
 -  :class:`~deeppavlov.models.nemo.asr.AudioInferDataLayer` - uses arguments from ``AudioToTextDataLayer`` section of the NeMo config file.

-Besides named arguments for the modules above NeMo config file for ASR should contain ``labels`` arg.
+NeMo config file for ASR should contain ``labels`` argument besides named arguments for the modules above. ``labels`` is a list of characters that can be output by the ASR model used in model training.

 Speech synthesis
 ----------------